Jojo Moyes: Literary influences

 Moyes' favourite book in childhood was National Velvet by Enid Bagnold.
 She cites Behind the Scenes at the Museum by Kate Atkinson as a book that made her want to be a better writer, and she is inspired by authors such as Nora Ephron, Marian Keyes, Lisa Jewell, Jonathan Tropper, and Jane Austen.

 Personal life

-Moyes lives on a farm in Great Sampford, Essex, with her husband, journalist Charles Arthur, and their three children.
-Her animals include an ex-racehorse and a rescued 58 kg female Pyrenean mountain dog.
+Moyes now lives in Hampstead Heath, London, having previously lived on a farm in Great Sampford, Essex.
+She divorced her husband, journalist Charles Arthur, in 2020.
+In 2025 Moyes spoke enthusiastically on BBC Radio 4 of her lifelong love of horses, saying that her animals include an ex-racehorse and a rescued 58 kg female Pyrenean mountain dog.